StanleyNdunwere/flutterwave_repo/README.md

 2. Creates a sub-account for you on Flutterwave under the Jumga shop (Flutterwave account).
 Via this account merchants and dispatch riders can receive their payments.
 The subaccount id and Keys are retrieved and stored on the Jumga Platform to be used during payment processing.
 This is possible through the Flutterwave SubAccount API that supports creating, updating, accessing, and deletion of subaccounts via API requests.

 Once the account registration is complete you can begin to access the customized mini-dashboard depending on your account type - if you are registered as a User, Admin, or Dispatch Rider.
+To access your account you need to login to the platform using the login button located at the top right corner of the screen.

 # Registration Fee For Merchants: